-- 1. Turn on the A/C by pressing the button.
+- Turn on the A/C by pressing the button.
 The light above the button should come on when a fan speed is selected. - 2.
-Make sure the temperature control dial is set to maximum cool. - 3.
-Select 🏹 - If the outside air is humid, select Recirculation mode.
+Make sure the temperature control dial is all the way to the left. - 3.
+Select 🥻 . - If the outside air is humid, select Recirculation mode.
 If the outside air is dry, select Fresh Air mode. - 5.
 Set the fan to the desired speed.